 How are the houses in Japan?

-• More than 50% of households are located in rural areas;
+- Location of homes: More than 50% of households are located in rural areas, where the land is more spacious.

 Practicality and comfort

 For some, Japanese apartments and houses may be small, but their practicality is undeniable.
-Most houses have bathtubs, the toilet is not in the same place as the bath.
-In addition, many traditional homes have sliding doors, closets and secret, built-in compartments.
-Sliding doors are super practical and can transform a huge living room into a separate guest room.
-Another thing that can be noticed is that there is no wall between the houses, thus proving the confidence and freedom that one has.
+Most houses have bathtubs, and the toilet is not in the same place as the bath.
+In addition, many traditional houses have sliding doors, cabinets, and secret built-in compartments.
+Sliding doors are super practical and can transform a large room into a separate bedroom for guests.
+Another thing that can be noticed is that there are no walls between houses, proving more the trust and freedom that one has.

 My experience

-During my trip I stayed in a huge house, and in this neighborhood there were several similar houses.
-The house had a large kitchen and living room and another room downstairs.
-She owned the bathroom and the bathing and washing place on the first floor.
-On the second floor it had 3 bedrooms and another bathroom.
-The owner said she financed and paid about 25 million yen at the time, something around 700,000 reais, a low value if you take into account the Japanese salary and compare with the houses in Brazil.
+During my trip, I stayed in a huge house, and in this neighborhood, there were several identical houses.
+The house had a large kitchen and living room and another room on the lower floor.
+It had the bathroom and the laundry and shower area on the first floor.
+On the second floor, it had 3 bedrooms and another bathroom.
+The owner said she financed it and paid about 25 million yen at that time, around 700,000 reais, a low amount considering the Japanese salary and comparing it to houses in Brazil.

-In total I visited 3 apartments and 3 houses, and none of them I found small.
-Only one of the apartments that can be considered small, had only 1 room with a kitchen at the entrance and with the toilet next to the bathroom.
-It is probably an apartment for just one single person, this apartment is located in Osaka city.
+Overall, I visited 3 アパートメント and 3 家, and I didn't find any of them small.
+Only one of the アパートメント that can be considered small had only 1 room with a kitchen at the entrance and with the トイレ next to the bathing area.
+It is probably an apartment for just one single person; this アパートメント is located in the city of 大阪.

 So I came to the conclusion that the houses in Japan and Brazil are not so absurdly different in size, everything will depend on the financial condition and if the person really lives in a house or an apartment.
 The only thing that can be called small is the land, which, in my opinion, takes less work to clean.
 Is that you?
 What do you think of Japanese houses?